wurthless-elektroniks/elpiss/readme.md

 - Nadaman for providing a XeLL build that wouldn't crash when connecting Ethernet
 - 15432 for his RGH3 image builder, which I used a lot in development
 - Tiros for NandPro, which was also used for building test images
+- c0z and other contributors to xeBuild (please open source it before the world explodes)
 - Whoever was dumb enough to leak a production-only CB_B with all the POST codes enabled

 ## License